A incident which occurred at about 6.55 a.m, on 27th December, 1928, some 800 yards east of London Bridge Station, on the Southern Railway.

 Conclusion.

 Responsibility for this accident must rest on driver Arnall of the van train who frankly admitted the he made a mistake in reading the signal of the up local line in error for the adjoining signal of his own up through line.
-There was no difficult about visibility of signals, and. the position of the two, signals is such that it offers no excuse for their being confused; in fact from the of similar engine noted that it was if anything easier to observe the correct signal than the incorrect one.
+There was no difficult about visibility of signals, and. the position of the two, signals is such that it offers no excuse for their being confused; in fact from the of a similar engine I noted that it was if anything easier to observe the correct signal than the incorrect one.

-Driver Arnall stated that he had frequently worked into London Bridge since the installation of the new signalling system and that he was fully acquainted with these signals, and he agreed that the signal for his own line was showing a well-defined red Light. think that possible cause of his error may have been that for a moment lie forgot on which line he was travelling, but having regard to all the circumstances, especially the well-defined indications given by the colour light.signals, I can only describe it as serious we of careless driving, which fortunately was unattended by graver results.
+Driver Arnall stated that he had frequently worked into London Bridge since the installation of the new signalling system and that he was fully acquainted with these signals, and he agreed that the signal for his own line was showing a well-defined red Light.
+I think that a possible cause of his error may have been that for a moment lie forgot on which line he was travelling, but having regard to all the circumstances, especially the well-defined indications given by the colour light.signals, I can only describe it as a serious we of careless driving, which fortunately was unattended by graver results.

 Driver Arnall is 55 years of age and has 36 years’ service with Company, 23 years as driver.
 He has a fair record.
 He time of the accident. service with the company, on duty 1 1/2 hours at the time of the accident.